 Note: 1.
 The unit supports network redundancy.
 Where both LAN and SFP ports are connected, a network redundancy is established.
-Please note that if you use copper SFP modules, the module has to be removed for the unit to switch to the LAN port's network.
+Please note

-- 2. The KE6922's LAN port provides Power over Ethernet (PoE) functionality which supplies power to the unit when connected to a compatible PoE network switch. - Power adapters are not provided with KE6922 units.
+- that if you use copper SFP modules, the module has to be removed for the unit to switch to the LAN port's network. - 2.
+The KE6922's LAN port provides Power over Ethernet (PoE) functionality which supplies power to the unit when connected to a compatible PoE network switch. - 3.
+Power adapters are not provided with KE6922 units.
 Please contact your ATEN dealer to purchase additional power adapters, or use the Power over Ethernet (PoE) feature to supply power to KE6922 units. - 4.
-A keyboard or mouse with special functions may need to use the USB ports for advanced features to work (see USB Mode, page 202).
+For specifically designed USB keyboards/mouses, see USB Mode, page 224.

 Setting up the units on a network allows point-to-point, point-to-multipoint, and multipoint-to-multipoint computer to console operation by connecting multiple KE8950 / KE8952 devices on the same TCP/IP LAN.
-Prior to setup we recommended laying out the plans for your KE installation using our performance guide (see Keys to Network Performance, page 331).
+Prior to setup we recommended laying out the plans for your KE installation using our performance guide (see Keys to Network Performance, page 387).

-- Note: 1.
-The units are preconfigured with factory-default network settings.
+- The units are preconfigured with factory-default network settings.
 If you install only one set of KE Series units, you do not need to change these default network settings.
-See Default IP Addresses, page 126, for further details. - In a network setup with multiple units, each Transmitter and Receiver must be configured with a unique IP address.
-See Network Configuration, page 125, for further details. - We recommended using 1000Mbps Gigabit Ethernet switches (wire speeds, non-blocking with 1Gbps/1.5Mpps performance per port) between KE Series devices installed on different LAN segments.
-10/ 100Mbps switches might cause poor performance. - 4.
-In multipoint configurations, the IGMP and flow control function of your network switches/hubs must be enabled to avoid the deterioration of data throughput.
-To ensure functionality use a layer 3 switch that supports IGMP queries. - 5.
-If your network uses cascaded switches, please check to ensure the data throughput is sufficient. - 6.
-To get the best performance, we suggest creating a private network for KE devices, as they are bandwidth-intensive devices.
+See Default IP Addresses, page 136, for further details. - In a network setup with multiple units, each Transmitter and Receiver must be configured with a unique IP address.
+See Network Configuration, page 135, for further details. - We recommended using 1000Mbps Gigabit Ethernet switches (wire speeds, non-blocking with 1Gbps/1.5Mpps performance per port) between KE Series devices installed on different LAN segments.
+10/100Mbps switches might cause poor performance. - In multipoint configurations, the IGMP and flow control function of your network switches/hubs must be enabled to avoid the deterioration of data throughput.
+To ensure functionality use a layer 3 switch that supports IGMP queries. - If your network uses cascaded switches, please check to ensure the data throughput is sufficient. - To get the best performance, we suggest creating a private network for KE devices, as they are bandwidth-intensive devices. - Make sure that all the equipment is powered off.

-Make sure that all the equipment is powered off.
 Refer to the installation diagram on the following page, and do the following:

-- On the Transmitter side, plug the mouse, keyboard, HDMI monitor, microphone and speakers into the ports on the Console section of the KE8950T / KE8952T.
-Each port is marked with an appropriate icon to indicate itself. - 2.
-Connect the USB KVM cable provided to the KVM Ports on the front of the KE8950T / KE8952T. - 3.
+- 1. On the Transmitter side, plug the mouse, keyboard, HDMI monitor, microphone and speakers into the ports on the Console section of the KE8950T / KE8952T.
+Each port is marked with an appropriate icon to indicate itself. - Connect the USB KVM cable provided to the KVM Ports on the front of the KE8950T / KE8952T. - 3.
 Connect the other end of the USB KVM cable to the keyboard, video, mouse, speaker and microphone ports on the computer.